hustf/StopsAndTimetables.jl/README.md

 Stopplace / destination lookups are potentially slow, especially for out-of-county journeys.
 After xml data is parsed once in a session, they are quicker.
 Do take care to reduce the amount of data by filtering early in the pipeline!
 Feedback from the pipeline is printed to stdout.
-For searches in other counties, adapting the .ini file order definitions is advised but not necessary.
+For searches in other counties, adapting the search file order (in the .ini file) is advised but not necessary.

-The `journey` function uses default filters and selectors.
+The `journey` function uses default filters and selectors defined in 'DEFAULT_SELECTORS'.
 You override such filters by keyword arguments, e.g.: `journey(; inc_file_needle = "Ekspress")`.
-For example, there is a default date selection.
-Override it with `inc_date_match = ""` to get results for all dates.

 The return type is a vector of `StopsAndTime`.
 Geographical coordinates are given in UTM33 (easting, northing) coordinates, where one unit is very close to 1 meter.